 “There is a plague on man,“ says Montaigne: “the opinion that he knows something.”Batchelor, Stephen.
 The Art of Solitude (p.
 123)

-Life is a gradual increase in confidence, until confidence finally devours itself and reveals the truth… you know little, and life is not as serious as it seems.
-Lo… an enduring reason to be cool.
+Life is a gradual increase in confidence, until confidence finally devours itself and reveals the only truth… you know nothing.
+Here, bliss awaits.
+But not the naively ignorant kind.
+The confidently ignorant kind.

-I created this to memorialize life altering insights.
-What is it like to be us?
-Thrust into a world of ideas, instincts, and conditioning, gradually recognize their madness, and let go?
-Finally tasting freedom, in the ultimate sense.
+What is it like to be human?
+Blast into a world of ideas, instincts, and conditioning, gradually recognizing their madness, and letting go?
+Finally experiencing freedom, in the ultimate sense.

 Consider this a quiet room at a chaotic house party – welcoming of anyone seeking refuge.
 Have a seat… It’s wild out there. 🍿